Why a new social allowance?

 Social allowance

-VUB students who are struggling to pay for their studies can request a social allowance to help keep studying affordable.
+VUB students who are struggling to pay for their studies can apply for a social allowance to help keep studying affordable.
 The allowance is awarded to help keep the cost of your studies affordable, and you do not have to repay it.
 The social grant amounts to a maximum of €2,500 and can be reapplied for each academic year.
 The grant is calculated based on the number of credits you are taking, your study costs and the scholarship from the Flemish Government you receive.
 We limit the financial support to two-thirds of the calculated study costs.

 Study costs taken into account in the calculation:

-- Student housing
+- Student housing (max €695/month)

 - Tuition fees